 - 1. Immediately put on hard-soled shoes and clothing appropriate to weather conditions, as evacuation may be for an extended period of time.
 Take a towel to cover the face.
 This will aid breathing if there is smoke. - 2.
 Close all windows. - 3.
-Check room door before opening to see if it is hot.
+Check the room door before opening to see if it is hot.
 Smell for smoke.
 If the door is hot or you smell smoke, it should not be opened.
 Seal the cracks at the bottom and sides of the door with a towel or clothing.
 If trapped, call University Police (x5555), give the hall and room number and then go to the window to attract the attention of the fire department. - 4.
 If there is no sign of prohibitive heat or smoke, leave the hall by the nearest exit, using the stairwells.
 Do not use elevators.

-5. Vacate the building by the shortest, safest route, and gather at the designated area (at least 100 feet from the building).
+- 5. Vacate the building by the shortest, safest route, and gather at the designated area (at least 100 feet from the building).
 Follow instructions given by Residence Life staff, University Police, Fire Marshal and Fire Department Personnel.
-Remain outside until directed to reenter or proceed to designated alternative shelter.
+Remain outside until directed to reenter or proceed to designated alternative shelter. - 6.
+Students unable to use the stairs should call University Police with their name and location for assistance during a fire evacuation.